 For atypical depression specifically, the hypothalamus may have a significant impact.
 As the hypothalamus responds to stress, the pituitary gland secretes adrenocorticotropic hormone (ACTH), which prompts the adrenal glands to release cortisol.
 If you have certain conditions, such as Cushing's disease, the pituitary is damaged, so it doesn't stop sending ACTH.
 The same process happens with seasonal depression, postpartum depression, and chronic fatigue syndrome.
-The result is overeating and oversleeping.
+The result is eating disorders or overeating and oversleeping.

 If you have one or more blood relatives who have had depression, alcoholism, or bipolar depression, you are at higher risk of depression, including depression with atypical features.

 Life events can have a major impact on your mental health.
 If you suffered abuse or trauma as a child, depression is more likely.
 Abuse of any kind can cause mental conditions like atypical depression and others.
 The death of someone close to you can bring on atypical depression.
-Other stressful life events, including ending a romantic relationship, moving, or changing jobs can increase your chances of depression, too.
+Other stressful life events, including ending a romantic relationship, moving, or changing jobs, can increase your chances of depression, too.

 Treatments For Atypical Depression

 Fortunately, depression is a highly treatable condition.
 Atypical depression responds to the same treatments as typical depression does.
-Talking to a psychiatrist is important if your depression is long-lasting or impairs your daily functioning, because you may need medications to recover.
+Talking to a psychiatrist is important if your depression is long-lasting or impairs your daily functioning because you may need medications to recover.
 A psychotherapist can help you regardless of whether you need medications or not.

-At one time MAOIs were considered the preferred treatment for atypical depression.
+At one time, MAOIs were considered the preferred treatment for atypical depression.
 However, MAOIs come with difficult side effects.
 They can cause drowsiness or insomnia.
 They can also create a life-threatening rise in blood pressure if you eat certain foods, such as pickles, cheese, or red wine.

 With or without medications, therapy is a front-line treatment for atypical depression.
 By talking about your problems and learning tips and techniques for dealing with atypical depression symptoms, you can improve your condition dramatically.